The Best Multi-Caliber Suppressors of 2023

 Weight: 13 oz

-Enjoy shooting .17HMR as well as .300 Win Mag?
+Do you enjoy shooting a wide variety of calibers ranging from as small as .17HMR as well as calibers as large as .300 Win Mag?
 Say no more – the Sandman-S has you covered for both of those and everything in between.

-With quick detach suppressors, you need a special muzzle device to allow you to attach the suppressor to your rifle.
-Some manufacturers view this muzzle device as an accessory to be purchased separately.
-Dead Air sees it as a necessity (and it is!) and they include it with your new can.
+With all quick detach suppressors, you need a special muzzle device to allow you to attach the suppressor to your rifle, and this one is no different.
+Unfortunately, some manufacturers view this muzzle device as an accessory to be purchased separately – as if you didn’t already just spend a ton of money on a suppressor.
+Thankfully, Dead Air sees it as a necessity (and it is!) and they include it with your new can.
+That’s a cost-savings right there!

 The baffles are welded into a solid core for added strength and durability, but the unit as a whole is not completely sealed like others on the market.
 The front cap is detachable and also doubles as an integrated flash hider.